saffiali/AutoTranslateBlobs/README.md

     "ToLang": "Arabic",
     "AzureTranslateKey": "",
 ```
+# Known Limitations
+- There areas of improvment handling complex HTML format.
+- One Input language and one target language.
+There a posibility to fan-out to many target languages.

 # Credits
 I ported the "TranslationAssistant.TranslationServices.Core" from "DocumentTranslator" to dotnet standard to be able to use it in Functions runtime.